 - 11th-Hour Superpower: In Fantasy Zone II DX, you gain a health bar for the battle against the Final Boss.
 Collision Damage can still kill you, though.

 - Endless Game: 3D Fantasy Zone II adds a game mode called Link Loop Land which is this.

 - Every 10,000 Points: Subverted.
 You do not earn extra lives for score, but you can buy them in the shop (although their price increases each time).

-- Fallen Hero: In one of the Multiple Endings in Fantasy Zone II DX Opa-Opa turns evil and casts the Fantasy Zone into chaos, and thus Space Harrier has to save the day.
+- Fallen Hero: In one of the Multiple Endings in Fantasy Zone II DX, Opa-Opa turns evil and casts the Fantasy Zone into chaos, and thus Space Harrier and his white dragon friend Uriah have to save the day.

 - Luke, I Am Your Father: The Final Boss of the first game is none other than Opa-Opa's long lost father.
 This leads Opa-Opa into questioning if his victory was worth this price he had to pay.

-- Mirror Boss: The Final Boss of the second game is Opa-Opa's evil personality in physical form who attacks using the same weapons Opa-Opa can use.
+- Mirror Boss: In Fantasy Zone II, the Final Boss is Opa-Opa's evil personality in physical form who attacks using the same weapons Opa-Opa can use.

 - Pinball Scoring: Has reasonable scoring unless you're skilled enough to beat the game.
 You'll receive a bonus of several million pointsnote and start back at the beginning where if you're really skilled, you can do it again and again.
 If you're a god of this game, you can get 99,999,990 points.

 - Retraux: Fantasy Zone II DX is developed on the System16 arcade hardware the first game used, with the only addition being some extra RAM.
 It's so authentic that many who see it don't realize that it first came out in 2008 on the PlayStation 2 and not alongside the Master System original.
 It even runs in MAME.